chrisnappin/home-media-microservices/README.md

 # home-media-microservices
 Example set of collaborating microservices, built using various languages and technologies.

-Intended to provide an example of various recent microservice platforms and frameworks, based very loosely around the concept of a Home Media platform (but grossly over-engineered!).
+Intended to provide an example of various modern microservice platforms and frameworks, based very loosely around the concept of a Home Media platform (but grossly over-engineered!).
 Not intended as usable Home Media software.

 ## Subprojects